ED-IP/Milestone-3-project/README.md

 ### User stories testing

 - Users Should be able to search for terms inside the dictionary (Anonymous and registered):
     - Tested doing searches as a different register users and not register user.
       The behaviour is the expected one, returning entries from inside the dictionary or an error message if no match is found.

 - Anonymous users can't add, delete, edit terms or edit user profiles
     - If an anonymous user tries to edit a term using an URL to reach the edit entry page a warning is shown
     - If it tries to add a term using an URL to reach the add term page a warning is shown
     - If it tries to reach the profile page of a register user to be able to delete a term an error happens and the app crashes (added to the bug section)
     - Same results for mobile and desktop configurations

 - Anonymous users can become registered user using the corresponding form
     - Tested in mobile an desktop configurations, working as intended.
 The user is created without issues with the data submitted by the form

 - Registered users should be able add new entries to the dictionary
     - Functionality works as intended on mobile and desktop adding the terms, description and the user that create the entry to the dictionary.

 - Registered users only will be able to edit/delete their own entries
     - Tested that register users can only access their own profile so they can not delete terms on other users profiles
     - Anonymous users can't access any profile and therefore they can not access to the delete option (returns a 500 error, added to bug section)

 - Register user would have the option to update the email and password used for registration
     - Tested the functionality on mobile and desktop, the entry in the database is updated but there is a bug with the success messages (noted in the bug section)

 ### Other scenarios:
-    - If an entry that has been deleted is tried to be updated an error appears
+    - If an entry that has been deleted is tried to be updated (via URL) an error appears

 - [W3C Validation tools](https://validator.w3.org/)
    - All the HTML files were tested with the W3C validator, some html errors were found and fixed.